Thermodynamic topological classes of the rotating, accelerating black holes: Concluding remarks

 \section{Concluding remarks}

 Our results found in the present paper are now summarized in the following Table \ref{TableI}.

-In this paper, we extend our prior work \cite{PRD108-084041} by employing the generalized off-shell Helmholtz free energy to explore the topological characteristics of rotating, accelerating black holes.
+In this paper, by employing the generalized off-shell Helmholtz free energy, we explore the topological characteristics of rotating, accelerating black holes.
 Specifically, we analyze the topological number of the Kerr C-metric and Kerr-AdS C-metric black holes.
 Additionally, we apply the same approach to examine the topological number of the KN C-metric and KN-AdS C-metric black holes.
 Our findings reveal that the Kerr C-metric and KN C-metric black holes share the same topological classification, both having a topological number of $W = 1$, while the Kerr-AdS C-metric and KN-AdS C-metric black holes belong to a different topological class, characterized by a topological number of $W = 0$.

-Building on the results presented in this paper and our previous study \cite{PRD108-084041}, we identify three intriguing outcomes: \begin{enumerate} \item The topological number of an asymptotically flat accelerating black hole consistently differs by one from that of its non-accelerating counterpart.

-\item For an asymptotically AdS accelerating black hole, the topological number is reduced by one compared to the corresponding non-accelerating AdS black hole.

-\item In the context of general relativity, the acceleration parameter and the negative cosmological constant each independently raise the topological number by one.
-However, when both are present, their influences counteract, leaving the topological number unchanged. \end{enumerate}
+Building on the results presented in this paper and our previous study \cite{PRD108-084041}, we identify three intriguing outcomes: I) The topological number of an asymptotically flat accelerating black hole consistently differs by one from that of its non-accelerating counterpart.
+II) For an asymptotically AdS accelerating black hole, the topological number is reduced by one compared to the corresponding non-accelerating AdS black hole.
+III) In the context of general relativity, the acceleration parameter and the negative cosmological constant each independently raise the topological number by one.
+However, when both are present, their influences counteract, leaving the topological number unchanged.

+In summary, by studying the thermodynamic topological classification of rotating and accelerating black holes, we find that their thermodynamic phase transition behaviors can be uniformly characterized through topological invariants (e.g., winding numbers, topological numbers), revealing the regulatory mechanisms of angular momentum and acceleration on their thermodynamic properties.
+By transforming phase transition problems into the analysis of structures in topological space, this classification not only systematizes our understanding of known phase transitions (such as the Hawking-Page transition and P-V criticality) but also predicts novel thermodynamic phase transition behaviors \cite{2402.00106,2405.07525}, bridging the connection between macroscopic thermodynamics and microscopic quantum structures.
+This approach is increasingly becoming a crucial tool for exploring the nature of black holes and gravity theories.